-In our study the LOS (± SD) was 10.18 (± 8.24) d.
-This was similar to the observations by the Emergency Laparotomy Network in whom the median [IQR (range)] postoperative length of stay for all patients was 11 days [6–21 (0–216)][1].
-Although 30-d mortality after implementation of the ELPQuiC bundle indicated a reduction in the risk of death (14% to 10.5%), it had no bearing on the LOS, which remained at its median value of 11 days both before and after ELPQuiC[7].
+In our study, the LOS (± SD) was 10.18 (± 8.24) d.
+This was similar to the observations by the Emergency Laparotomy Network in whom the median [IQR (range)] postoperative length of stay for all patients was 11 d [6–21 (0–216)][1].
+Although 30-d mortality after implementation of the ELPQuiC bundle indicated a reduction in the risk of death (14% to 10.5%), it had no bearing on the LOS, which remained at its median value of 11 d both before and after ELPQuiC[7].
 A number of factors, including the survival of patients who would not previously have survived surgery and the availability of suitable discharge facilities, may explain the lack of reduction of LOS even with improved quality of care.
 Similar LOS of a median [IQR (range)] of 13 [8–24 (1–176)] d following emergency laparotomy has been reported by other studies as well[20].
-While higher scores of APACHE-II a P-POSSUM do indicate some co-relation with the LOS, the degree of correlation expressed by the Spearman Rank Correlation Coefficient is relatively small, 0.322 for APACHE-II and 0.374 for P-POSSUM.
+While higher scores of APACHE-II a P-POSSUM do indicate some correlation with the LOS, the degree of correlation expressed by the Spearman Rank Correlation Coefficient is relatively small, 0.322 for APACHE-II and 0.374 for P-POSSUM.

 In our studied patients, APACHE-II score of < 24 was associated with a significantly lower mortality of 17.4%, as compared to a score of ≥ 24 which was associated with a mortality of 82.6%.
 At cut off value 24, the AUC (95%CI) was 0.965 (0.928-1.000).
-While all studies have so far have shown the ability of APACHE-II scores to predict mortality and similar AUC has been reported in other studies as well for patients undergoing emergency laparotomy either for varied causes[21] or for perforative peritonitis[22], our study has demonstrated the strongest correlation till date with AUC of 0.965 (as compared to 0.74-0.86 in other studies)[21,22].
+While all studies have so far shown the ability of APACHE-II scores to predict mortality and similar AUC has been reported in other studies as well for patients undergoing emergency laparotomy either for varied causes[21] or for perforative peritonitis[22], our study has demonstrated the strongest correlation to date with AUC of 0.965 (as compared to 0.74-0.86 in other studies)[21,22].

-In our study, P-POSSUM at cut off value of 63 to predict Mortality using ROC analysis a score of < 63 was associated with a significantly lower mortality of 8.7% as compared to a P-POSSUM score of ≥ 63 which was associated with a mortality of 91.3% (P-value < 0.001).
+In our study, P-POSSUM at cut off value of 63 to predict mortality using ROC analysis, a score of < 63 was associated with a significantly lower mortality of 8.7% as compared to a P-POSSUM score of ≥ 63 which was associated with a mortality of 91.3% (P < 0.001).
 Using ROC, at cut off value 63, AUC (95%CI) was 0.989 (0.974–1.000).
 While our observations are similar to other studies[9,16,23,24], which demonstrates the ability of the P-POSSUM to predict mortality, our AUC of 0.989 at the cut off value of 63 shows a fairly high degree of accuracy of P-POSSUM.
 Studies have shown that P-POSSUM is a poor predictor in trauma[9], possibly resulting in our study showing a higher predictive ability of mortality, as we had excluded such cases.

 While some studies have tried comparing APACHE-II and P-POSSUM across all surgeries[25], others have used it for specific pathologies[26,27].
-Till date no study with statistically significant sample size has compared APACHE-II and P-POSSUM in its ability to predict mortality in patients undergoing emergency laparotomy.
+To date, no study with statistically significant sample size has compared APACHE-II and P-POSSUM in its ability to predict mortality in patients undergoing emergency laparotomy.
 Our study can potentially fill in the present void in published literature comparing APACHE-II and P-POSSUM in predicting mortality in patients undergoing emergency laparotomy.

-ELPQuiC[7] has used P-POSSUM as a scoring system to assess the impact of introduction of quality improvement bundles, but our study shows that either of the scoring systems (APACHE-II or P-POSSUM) can be used as a tool for surgical audit and also the impact of quality improvement initiatives on hospital mortality.
+ELPQuiC[7] has used P-POSSUM as a scoring system to assess the impact of introduction of quality improvement bundles, but our study shows that either of the scoring systems (APACHE-II or P-POSSUM) can be used as a tool for surgical audit and the impact of quality improvement initiatives on hospital mortality.